sschwarzer/racket-glossary/glossary-notes.md

 ## Sequence

+- Rename this entry to "Sequence and stream" (or similar).
+"Sequences and streams" would sound more natural, but I tried to use singular names for concepts in the glossary.
 - Lazy evaluation, it's not necessary to build intermediate lists (compared to, say, `map`).
 - Usually used implicitly in `for` forms.